MicrosoftDocs/sdk-api/sdk-api-src/content/dhcpcsdk/nf-dhcpcsdk-dhcpregisterparamchange.md

 ### -param AdapterName [in]

-Name of the adapter for which event notification is being requested.
+GUID of the adapter for which event notification is being requested.
 Must be under 256 characters.

 ### -param ClassId [in]